Blogs

 Natural Gas: at the center of the 21st century political discussion

-During the failed oil explorations in the Chaco in the 1960's, abundant natural gas reserves of great economic potential were found at finding .
+During the failed oil explorations in the Chaco in the 1960's, abundant natural gas reserves of great economic potential were discovered at finding .
 Although it was a resource of lesser value than crude oil, an incipient gas industry was soon developed by foreign companies, mainly American, such as Standard Oil.
 In 1972 a first nationalization took place, with the emergence of YPFB as the state-owned business in charge of the exploration, production, transportation and refining of Bolivian energy resources in partnership with foreign companies.
 That same year, the first export gas pipeline to Argentina was built.
 By 1999, Bolivia will export natural gas to Brazil through the Santa Cruz-Sao Paulo pipeline, whose project took more than eight years of negotiations and construction work and introduced Petrobras as an important player in the sector.
 Thus, Bolivia enters the 21st century with a growing gas industry, mostly privatized by the first government of Gonzalo Sánchez de Lozada, and boosted by a very favorable fiscal model for foreign companies[2].

 The year 2001 marks the beginning of a convulsive political stage in Bolivia with the so-called Water War.
 A wave of protests arose from the privatization of municipal water services in the framework of financial negotiations between the IMF and the government of Hugo Banzer.
 At the nerve center of these protests in Cochabamba emerged the figure of Evo Morales, a coca growers' leader who will increase his popularity unstoppably.
 Gas became the protagonist in 2003, with a new wave of protests against the construction of a natural gas pipeline from Tarija to Mejillones (Chile) for consumption by the Chilean mining industry and export to Mexico and the USA in the form of LNG.
 The civil service examination at project argued the historical incoherence of contributing Bolivian resources to the exploitation of the mining region lost to Chile in the War of the Pacific (1879-1883) and which deprived Bolivia of an outlet to the sea.
 In addition, an alternative, more costly gas pipeline through Peru was proposed, but which would supposedly benefit the northern region of Bolivia and would not be a national humiliation.
 The protests took a nationalist and indigenist turn and became a real revolution that blocked La Paz, the international airport and plunged the whole country into violence and shortages.
-President Lozada resigned and most of his government fled abroad, while the project was cancelled and buried forever.
+President Lozada resigned and most of his government fled abroad, while project was cancelled and buried forever.

 The new president Mesa comes to power with the promise to call for a binding referendum on gas, the establishment of a Constituent Assembly and a reform of the Hydrocarbons Law, including a review of the privatization processes.
 The referendum ended up giving the victory to Carlos Mesa's proposals, although with a leave participation and a confusing essay of the questions.
 President Mesa, unable to capitalize on the legitimacy granted by the plebiscite Withdrawal to position and called early presidential elections in 2005, which brought to power the first indigenous president in the history of Bolivia, Evo Morales, with an absolute majority.
 Natural gas thus became the main catalyst for political change in Bolivia.